Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators

-We denote by $\Pr$ the underlying real distribution from which the data $\{\mathbf x\}$ are sampled.
-We simultaneously learn two generative models -- one explicit and one implicit -- that represent estimates of $\Pr$.
-The explicit generative model has an explicit probability density $\Pe$ proportional to $\exp(-E(\bx))$, where $E$ is referred to as an energy function.
-The implicit generative model transforms an easy-to-sample random noise $\bz$ with distribution $P_0$ via a generator $G$ to a generated sample $\tx=G(\bz)$ with distribution $\Pg$.
-We use the Stein discrepancy as a measure of closeness between the explicit density $\Pe$ and the real distribution $\Pr$, and use the Wasserstein metric as a measure of closeness between the implicit distribution $\Pg$ and $\Pr$.
+In this section, we formulate our model \emph{Stein Bridging}.
+A scheme of our framework is illustrated in Figure \ref{fig-framework}.
+Denote by $\Pr$ the underlying real distribution from which the data $\{\mathbf x\}$ are sampled.
+The formulation simultaneously learns two generative models -- one explicit and one implicit -- that represent estimates of $\Pr$.
+The explicit generative model has a distribution $\Pe$ on $\mathcal X$ with explicit probability density proportional to $\exp(-E(\bx))$, $\bx\in\mathcal X$, where $E$ is referred to as an energy function.
+We focus on energy-based explicit model in model formulation as it does not enforce any constraints or assume specific density forms.
+For specifications, one can also consider other explicit models, like autoregressive models or directly using some density forms such as Gaussian distribution with given domain knowledge.
+The implicit model transforms an easy-to-sample random noise $\bz$ with distribution $P_0$ via a generator $G$ to a sample $\tx=G(\bz)$ with distribution $\Pg$.
+Note that for distribution $\Pe$, we have its explicit density without normalizing term, while for $\Pg$ and $\Pr$, we have samples from two distributions.
+Hence, we can use the Stein discrepancy (that does \textit{not} require the normalizing constant) as a measure of closeness between the explicit distribution $\Pe$ and the real distribution $\Pr$, and use the Wasserstein metric (that only requires only samples from two distributions) as a measure of closeness between the implicit distribution $\Pg$ and the real data distribution $\Pr$.

-To jointly learn the two generative models $\Pg$ and $\Pe$, arguably the most straightforward approach is to minimize the sum of the Stein discrepancy and the Wasserstein metric:
+To jointly learn the two generative models $\Pg$ and $\Pe$, arguably a straightforward way is to minimize the sum of the Stein discrepancy and the Wasserstein metric:

-where $\lambda\ge0$ is a weight coefficient.
+where $\lambda\ge0$.
 However, this approach appears no different than learning the two generative models separately.
-To better train the model, we incorporate the objective another term $\stein(\Pg,\Pe)$ -- called the \textit{Stein bridge} -- that measures the closeness between the explicit density $\Pe$ and the implicit distribution $\Pg$:
+To achieve information sharing between two models, we incorporate another term $\stein(\Pg,\Pe)$ -- called the \textit{Stein bridge} -- that measures the closeness between the explicit distribution $\Pe$ and the implicit distribution $\Pg$:

-where $\lambda_1,\lambda_2\geq0$ are weight coefficients.
-Although the Stein bridge might seem redundant mathematically, we show that it helps regularize the models in Section \ref{sec:reg}.

-The Wasserstein term in \eqref{eqn-joint} is implemented using its equivalent dual representation \eqref{eq:wasserstein-dual}.
-The two Stein terms in \eqref{eqn-joint} can be implemented using \eqref{eqn-steindis} with either a Stein critic parameterized by a neural network, or the Kernel Stein Discrepancy.
-To reduce the computational cost, the two Stein critics share their parameters, namely, kernels or neural networks.
-A scheme of our framework is presented in Fig.~\ref{fig-framework}.
-We also discuss some related works that attempt to combine both of the worlds (such as energy-based GAN, contrastive learning and cooperative learning) in Appendix~\ref{appx-related}, and highlight the difference between our method and theirs in terms of the objective in Table~\ref{tbl-compare}.